Spomky-Labs/otphp/README.md

 ## Contributing

-Requests for new features, bug fixed and all other ideas to make this library useful are welcome.
-[Please follow these best practices](doc/Contributing.md).
+Requests for new features, bug fixed and all other ideas to make this project useful are welcome.

+Please report all issues in [the repository bug tracker](hhttps://github.com/Spomky-Labs/otphp/issues).

+Also make sure to [follow these best practices](.github/CONTRIBUTING.md).

+# Security Issues

+If you discover a security vulnerability within the project, please don't use the bug tracker and don't publish it publicly.
+Instead, please contact me at https://gitter.im/Spomky/

 ## Licence